cgrinker/bored/docs/txn_commit_abort_flow.md

 1. **Prepare**
    - Transition `Active -> Preparing` under the manager mutex.
-   - Stop new WAL append registration for the context and freeze the mutation queue.
+   - Stop new WAL append registration for the context, refresh the snapshot with the latest durable commit LSN, and freeze the mutation queue.
-2. **Assign LSN**
-   - Reserve a `CommitSequence` from the WAL writer (monotonic per commit).
-   - Stamp the transaction's in-flight commit record and queue it with the writer.
+2. **Stage Commit Record**
+   - Acquire the next WAL LSN from the writer and stamp the transaction's commit metadata (`txn id`, `next txn`, `oldest active`).
+   - Use `WalWriter::stage_commit_record` to encode the commit payload while deferring the flush; the staged append tracks buffer offsets so a later rollback can rewind safely.
 3. **Flush**
-   - Move to `FlushingWal` and invoke `WalWriter::flush_to(commit_lsn)`.
+   - Move to `FlushingWal` and invoke `WalCommitPipeline::flush_commit`, which issues `WalWriter::flush()` to persist everything buffered up to (and including) the staged commit record.
-   - Wait for the writer's durability future/ticket to resolve.
 4. **Durable Ack**
    - On flush completion transition to `Durable`.
-   - Notify `WalRetentionManager` and checkpoint scheduler that commit horizon advanced.
+   - `WalCommitPipeline::confirm_commit` fires durability hooks which now feed a shared `WalDurabilityHorizon`; retention and checkpoint schedulers consult the horizon to advance pruning windows safely.
+   - `TransactionManager::update_durable_commit_lsn` persists the confirmed `CommitSequence` so snapshot builders reuse the newest durable horizon.
 5. **Publish**
    - Transition to `Publishing`, update global xmin/xmax, clear from snapshot machinery, release locks.
 6. **Complete**